 “[Today], private land conservation has shifted from a collection of individual conservation organizations across the country to an increasingly cohesive, sophisticated and mutually supportive movement,” said ALCA CEO, Jody Gunn.
 “Through increased capacity and resources, ALCA has been able to achieve meaningful education and advocacy outcomes and is a trusted policy voice at the national and state level.”

-Global audiences now also turn to ALCA’s insights and expertise.
+Global audiences now also turn to ALCA’s insights and expertise, including at recent Biodiversity COPs.
 Its growth was catalyzed by the many joined hands that pushed it forth, as its trajectory was partly informed and amplified by the ILCN, which has grown alongside it since 2014.

 Like an ecosystem, national networks rely on a myriad of smaller more localized networks to operate well.
 Victoria Marles, Chair of ALCA, moderated a panel discussion at Congress that explored the status of emerging networks in key continents around the world, their achievements and impacts, and the strategic role they are playing in strengthening land conservation efforts in African, Latin American, and East Asian contexts.
 She said that “people and organizations in the conservation sector want to be part of networks.
 They appreciate that they are central to scaling conservation.”